esp8266/Arduino/doc/boards.rst

 RST, then releasing FLASH, then releasing RST.
 This forces the CP2102 device to power cycle and to be re-numbered by Linux.

 The board also features a NCP1117 voltage regulator, a blue LED on GPIO16 and a 220k/100k Ohm voltage divider on the ADC input pin.
+The ESP-12E has sometimes a led connected on GPIO2.

 Full pinout and PDF schematics can be found `here <https://github.com/nodemcu/nodemcu-devkit-v1.0>`__